Millionaire's Row Historic District

 The Millionaire's Row Historic District is a national historic district that is located in Williamsport, Pennsylvania.

 It was added to the National Register of Historic Places in 1985.

 History and architectural features

 This district includes 263 contributing buildings and one contributing site that are located in a residential area of Williamsport.
 The buildings date back to as early as 1855, and are representative of Victorian-style architecture.
 Notable non-residential buildings include the Trinity Church and Parish House, First Church of Christ-Scientist, Weightman Block, Park Home, and the Covenant Central Presbyterian Church.
 Way's Garden is the contributing site; it was established in 1913.
 Located in the district but separately listed is the Peter Herdic House.

-The district was added to the National Register of Historic Places in 1985.